 The goals of NuHealth’s three-year residency training program in Physical Medicine and Rehabilitation are to produce residents with broad-based skills; to prepare them to enter directly a general private or academic practice; and to provide them with ample clinical experience and access to procedures for future clinical practice or fellowship.

 Our residents, under the supervision of attending physicians experienced in rehabilitation medicine, attend and participate in weekly educational conferences, and read relevant textbooks and journal articles in order to expand their knowledge base, and become competent in all aspects of physical medicine and rehabilitation.
 The close faculty and resident interactions, and our supportive, collegial learning environment, provide for the development of confidence, competence, autonomy and compassion in the resident physician.
-We are one of only several programs in the country that is dually accredited by the ACGME and the AOA.
+We are one of only several programs in the country that is dually accredited by the ACGME.
 There are ample opportunities for research and publication.

 We welcome your interest in learning more about our department.